Northern Ireland's politicians return to work after three-year standoff

 The restoration of the devolved administration came after the British and Irish governments on Thursday brokered a deal to end the suspension of the Assembly.

-The draft deal offers a new cultural framework to “protect and enhance” the Irish language as well as the Ulster Scots language.
+The deal offers a new cultural framework to “protect and enhance” the Irish language as well as the Ulster Scots language.
 It also offers reform of a clause from the 1998 peace deal that was meant to ensure cross-community support on controversial issues but was frequently used as a veto over the assembly’s decisions.

-The importance of the devolved administration has increased because a provision in Britain’s Brexit withdrawal deal will give the assembly the right every four years to consider whether to maintain alignment with EU market rules.
+The importance of the devolved administration has increased because a provision in Britain’s Brexit withdrawal deal will give the Assembly the right every four years to consider whether to maintain alignment with EU market rules.

 The Assembly now recovers administrative responsibility for Northern Ireland, which suffered through three decades of sectarian violence before the 1998 Good Friday Agreement.